lucasg-mm/conllu/README.md

 # Conllu.js

 Conllu.js is a JavaScript library capable of manipulating files in CoNLL-U format, including the creation and manipulation of multi-word tokens in a sentence.
-It's a minor fork of the Conllu library, which is available at https://www.npmjs.com/package/conllu.
+It's a minor fork from the Conllu library, which is available at https://www.npmjs.com/package/conllu.

 ## Installation